 Another challenge is the availability of resources and time constraints.
 Training programs can be costly, both in terms of financial resources and time away from day-to-day operations.
-Organizations must allocate adequate resources and plan the training effectively to minimize disruptions.
+Organisations must allocate adequate resources and plan the training effectively to minimise disruptions.

 Solutions and strategies for effective training

-To overcome these challenges, organizations should leverage various strategies.
-These can include incorporating blended learning approaches, utilizing e-learning platforms, conducting shorter, more focused training sessions, and providing ongoing support and reinforcement after the initial training.
+To overcome these challenges, organisations should leverage various strategies.
+These can include incorporating blended learning approaches, utilising e-learning platforms, conducting shorter, more focused training sessions, and providing ongoing support and reinforcement after the initial training.